mvolkmann/blog/src/swift/TestFlight.md

    - Click the "Next" button.
 1. Click the "Upload" button.
    This can take a few minutes to complete on a fast machine.
+1. You will be asked if the app uses encryption, such as sending HTTP requests using HTTPS.
+   For apps that do not use encryption, the question can be suppressed by adding the Boolean key "App Uses Non-Exempt Encryption" in the target Info tab with a value of "NO".
-1. If sending HTTP requests using HTTPS, you will have to submit a form to the U.S. government which is explained in the encryption questions.
+   For apps that do use encryption, you will have to submit a form to the U.S. government which is explained in the encryption questions.
    After answering the questions displayed in a dialog, click the "Start Internal Testing" button.
    The status should change to "Ready to Submit"